TN 180 (01-21)

 Treasury defines a remote geographic location as an area lacking the transportation or infrastructure to access ATMs or retailers with point-of-sale capability to utilize electronic financial services.
 Treasury will determine who meets the exemption.

-Will I receive a payment if I do not select an electronic payment by March 1, 2013?
+Will I receive a payment if I have not selected an electronic payment by March 1, 2013?

-• We will continue to pay you by check;
+• We continue to pay you by check;

-• Treasury will contact you about continuing to receive payments via check and how to apply for an exemption; and
+• Treasury will contact you about continuing to receive check payments and how to apply for an exemption; and

 • Treasury will make a determination and inform you of their decision.